ohmae/mmupnp/README.md

 ### Test release

-This library is currently under development of 2.0.0.
+This library is under development of 2.0.0.
-Currently beta version and undergoing destructive change.
+Currently release candidate.
+If no big bug is found, it will be released as it is.
 It is distributed in this maven repository.

 ```gradle